desech/studio-react/README.md

 ## Plugin Development

+- That's it.
+Ignore the rest if you don't plan on doing development on this plugin.
-If you plan on helping out with code or extend this plugin, do the following:
+- If you plan on helping out with code or extend this plugin, do the following:

 ```sh
 cd /~/user/.config/Electron/plugin